 Writing an article and having it link back to your website with a nofollow attribute would be a good example of a linking strategy.
 It means that your goal is to drive traffic or increase brand awareness, but you don’t necessarily want to contribute to the host site’s outbound linking strategies.
 Again, you’re aware that Google is watching.

 The “follow” attribute is used when you want it to count for points.
 It means that you want to push some link juice and boost the page rank of the sites that are being linked to.
 The result has been good for legitimate websites.
 Spammers used to get rewards for creating links, any links, to websites of their choice.
 Now, most spammers don’t even bother to post irrelevant links to forums or blogs because they know Google watches those “follow” links with the eye of a hawk.

 Nofollow Link Tutorials

-An image backlink is a link that is embedded in an image.
+An image backlink occurs when a link is embedded in a picture on a website.

 But are they important to build?